SalOrak/whaler.el/README.md

 ## What is Whaler.el?

-**Whaler** is `completing-read` function extension to move ~blazingly~ fast between directories as well as have a minimalistic sense of working directory whilst providing an easy to use API to work with directories.
+**Whaler** is a `completing-read` function extension to move ~blazingly~ fast between directories as well as have a minimalistic sense of working directory whilst providing an easy to use API to work with directories.

-**Whaler** offers a fast experience to move between directories and act upon them.
+**Whaler** offers a tailored experience to managing your projects.
+It is, in fact, a minimalistic and highly customizable project manager.

 ![whaler-example](doc/whalerel.gif)